Michael Jackson files allegedly stolen by hackers

 James Marks and James McCormick denied the charges under the Computer Misuse Act and the Copyright, Designs and Patents Act at Leicester Crown Court.

-According to the Serious Organized Crime Agency, they were remanded on bail and were due to stand trial in January next year.
+According to the Serious Organised Crime Agency, they were remanded on bail and were due to stand trial in January next year.

 Sony Music issued a brief statement: